RossLab/Reproductive_Morph_Specialisation/Gene_Expression_Divergence/00_Data.md

 ## Genome data ##

 The genome used in this paper was generated in [Baird, 2023](https://academic.oup.com/mbe/article/40/7/msad148/7206319).
+It is generated from the Holo2 line of _Bradysia coprophila_, an inbred lab line that has been cultured since 1920s.

 ## Transcriptome data ##

 Data was collected for chapter X of Baird (2024).

-Carried out in Holo2 line of _Bradysia coprophila_, which is an inbred lab line that has been cultured since 1920s.
+It was collected from the same Holo2 line from which the reference genome was generated.

 | Sample ID  | Sex | Tissue | Sample size |
 | --- | --- | --- | --- |